mimaya/katacoda-scenarios/Redis/step5.md

 ## SUNION
 ```
-Union two or more sets
+Union two or more sets and return the merged values.
+Doesn't store it in set

 Syntax: SUNION set1 set2 ..
 ```